sinch/play-a-song-over-phone/readme.md

 Last week we sponsored [The Next Web hackathon](http://thenextweb.com/conference/usa/hack-battle) in NYC.
 We met a developer, Herb, who had an idea to use the Deezer API to send a song to a friend over the phone.
 We couldn't get it to work that weekend, but now we figured it out and I want to share with you how to manipulate the AudioStreams in the Sinch JS SDK.
 So, here you go [Ivo](https://twitter.com/ilukac)!

 ## Preparation
+1. [Sign up](https://www.sinch.com/tutorials/sending-song-friend-thru-phone-call/#signup) for a Sinch account
-1. Download the JS SDK from [http://sinch.com/download/](https://www.sinch.com/downloads/#downloads-javascript)
+2. Download the JS SDK from [http://sinch.com/download/](https://www.sinch.com/downloads/#downloads-javascript)
-2. Click 'create new app'
+3. Click 'create new app'
-3. Name your app, and click 'create'
+4. Name your app, and click 'create'
-4. Take note of your app key and secret, you will need them in a few minutes
+5. Take note of your app key and secret, you will need them in a few minutes

 ## Let's code
 First, add your favorite song to the folder.
 I am adding [Something New](https://www.youtube.com/watch?v=BhJSsX5AKPI) by Axwell and Ingrosso, and naming it `somethingnew.m4a`